-Upon the Company's IPO in June 2023, all of the outstanding preferred stock converted to common stock, resulting in the issuance of 1,458,233, 2,964,849, and 3,284,553 shares of common stock in exchange for outstanding Series A, Series A-1, and Series B Preferred Stock, respectively.
+Upon the close of the Company's IPO in June 2023, all of the then outstanding preferred stock converted to common stock, resulting in the issuance of shares of common stock in exchange for outstanding Series A (48,608 shares), Series A-1 (98,828 shares), and Series B Preferred Stock (109,485 shares), respectively.
 There was no gain or loss upon conversion.